 Another influencer marketing software you could use is OSI Affiliate Software.
 You can easily manage any referral program to generate more traffic and conversions.

 5. Content Marketing Will Be Written Only for Content Marketers

 We are living hard times, especially in the content marketing world.
 Unfortunately, content marketing is starting to be addressed to content marketers.
 How will this affect SEO you might ask?
 Tremendously.

 The Marketoonist said the evolution of content marketing is simple: we write content for content marketers.
-He even made a nice illustration on the topic.

 We got to the point where there is so much content written from one minute to another, that I’m sure a lot of content is rewritten in some parts.
 Let’s think of it this way.
 You go to a conference where lots of experts gather and start talking on a topic, and for sure multiple ideas will pop-up and at least 5 people will write about what was discussed.
 Each has a unique style, that’s for sure, but inevitably some ideas will be similar.
 You can’t avoid it.

 On top of that, there are a lot of people who use tools for rewriting content that already exist on the web.
 That falls into the dark hat category.
 We all know that article spinning is not accepted.